-Whilst a large proportion of applicants come from the United Kingdom, the course has instructed students from 22 overseas countries including biodiversity-rich countries.
+Whilst a large proportion of applicants come from the United Kingdom, the programme has instructed students from 22 overseas countries including biodiversity-rich countries.

 Careers of past students

-To date over 150 students have completed the course.
+To date over 150 students have completed the programme.
 Of these, the majority found medium or long term employment in taxonomy, and many have continued to PhD studies.
-Although the course is not a guarantee for future employment, it has facilitated access to various jobs in the past - at research institutions, councils, conservation agencies etc.
+Although the programme is not a guarantee for future employment, it has facilitated access to various jobs in the past - at research institutions, councils, conservation agencies etc.

 Applicants should have a university degree, or its equivalent, in a biological or environmental science.
 Relevant work experience is desirable.
 Evidence of proficiency in English must be provided if this is not the applicant's first language.

-Further information and application forms can be obtained from:
+Further information and application forms can be obtained here.

-For further information, also see the webpage for the course on the University of Edinburgh website.
+For further information, also see the webpage for the programme on the University of Edinburgh website.

 How to Apply